 Government publishes Olympic Legacy Report - See the wide-ranging report here.

 See page 58 for a discussion of the Spirit of 2012 Trust and see our analysis of why this is not new money.

 Hugh Robertson MP, Minister for Sport, recently announced an underspend of £528 million on the Olympics – which he announced would be going to the Treasury – see his statement to Parliament here

 We want our share of the £528m Olympic surplus now, say charities

 Public Accounts Committee concerned lottery good causes have no influence over sale of Olympic assets

 Parliament.UK, 19 April 2013

-We recently featured on BBC London News.
-We spoke alongside one of our supporters, the AHOY Centre, about why this refund matters so much.
+Check out our coverage on BBC London News where we spoke alongside one of our supporters, the AHOY Centre, about why this refund matters so much.
 Click below to watch the short report.